niharikasharma/data-512-a2/README.md

 |  Congo, Dem.
 Rep. of     |     142  |  73340200 | 0.000194 |
 |   Bangladesh     |     324  | 160411000 | 0.000202   |

-#### Countries like Nauru etc don't have a lot of politicians articles being pulished, Nauru has only 53 politician articles, but because their population of 10860 people is extremely low hence the number of articles on politician as a proportion of country population is significalty high for them compared to conutries like China with article count = 1138 and population = 1371920000.
+#### Countries like Nauru etc don't have a lot of politicians articles being pulished, Nauru has only 53 politician articles, but because their population of 10860 people is extremely low hence the number of articles on politician as a proportion of country population is significantly high for them compared to conutries like China with article count = 1138 and population = 1371920000.

 3. 10 highest-ranked countries in terms of number of GA and FA-quality articles as a proportion of all articles about politicians from that country